 Most people only see the parts of online shopping where they make an order and it shows up at their home.
 But behind the scenes, there are many steps that happen between that “buy now” button and delivery day.

 Within the e-commerce supply chain, companies are manufacturing products that are stored in warehouses.
 When someone makes a purchase, their order is fulfilled and shipped out.
 But sourcing materials, shipping items, and shipping back returns emit harmful greenhouse gasses that have a negative impact on the planet.
 And in many cases, returned goods end up in the landfill.
-According to reports, returns account for approximately five billion pounds of waste and fifteen million tons of carbon emissions produced in the United States alone.
+According to reports, returns account for approximately 5 billion pounds of waste and 15 million tons of carbon emissions produced in the United States alone.

 Why are Returns Thrown Away?